 Quasquicentennial: Issaquah’s 125th

-On April 29, the City of Issaquah will kick off a year-long celebration of Issaquah, in honor of the town’s quasquicentennial – or 125th birthday!
+On April 29, the City of Issaquah kicked off a year-long celebration of Issaquah, in honor of the town’s quasquicentennial – or 125th birthday!
 The festivities will include a time capsule full of things that symbolize Issaquah as it is today.
 The time capsule will eventually rest beneath one of the school cornerstones behind the Gilman Town Hall, and will be opened in 2092 for Issaquah’s bicentennial celebration.